 The first thirty minutes of the hike makes an easy warmup as we follow a road through a small village up to a hotel.

 On one side of the hotel is the steep trail we take for the Great Wall Spur hike; on the other side is the flatter valley that we’ll be using on this visit.
 The valley trail is scenic, passing below steep cliffs on the way to a broad hillside that is topped by a line of Great Wall.
-We’ll be coming down the steep trail later on in the day!

 The valley runs below the ‘spur’ of our Great Wall Spur hike, and we'll see the spur’s terminal tower.

 Also in the valley is the reason the area is named ‘Moyashike’ – the Moya Carved Stones.
 Keep an eye out for the carvings as you hike up the valley, they're quite difficult to spot.

 The walk up the valley should take us around about an hour, and at the top of the valley we’ll get on to a line of Ming Dynasty Great Wall on a low ridge, where we’ll stop for a break.